suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.AUTH.IMG_TYPE: Authenticated Payload Type {#req-sec-authentic-image-type}

-The type of payload (which may be independent of format) MUST be authenticated.
+The type of payload MUST be authenticated.
 For example, the target must know whether the payload is XIP firmware, a loadable module, or configuration data.

 Mitigates: [THREAT.IMG.FORMAT](#threat-img-format)